lhwmich/starter-academic/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
-I am PhD candidate in Public Affairs.
+I am a PhD candidate in Public Affairs.
 I am interested in research questions at the intersection of energy policy, public perceptions and public health.
 My dissertation focuses on how institutions, public policies and individual perceptions influence decision-making and health outcomes, primarily in the energy policy domain.
 This dissertation utilizes a broad array of research methodologies, including survey research, mixed-methods research design, and empirical analysis using large data.

 My research projects fall into three main categories: